wifelette/wifelette.github.io/_posts/2020-04-03-memorize_these_methods_nope.markdown

 There are obvious exceptions.
 I'd imagine doctors need to memorize lots of drug-related dosage info and interactions.
 In the midst of a life-saving proceedure, there might not be *time* to look it up.
 But in coding, there's nothing you can't just read the docs for when you need it.

-(And if you're thinking, "but interviews!", a reasonable interview should be asking you about concepts, ideas, implementations, etc., but very much *not* to whiteboard-repeat some build-in function.
+(And if you're thinking, "but interviews!", a reasonable interview should be asking you about concepts, ideas, implementations, etc., but very much *not* to whiteboard-repeat some built-in function.
 It's *far* more relevant for them to test your Googling skills than your memorization skills.)

 ![I *could* spend hours memorizing this, but why in the ever loving universe would I bother?](https://www.dropbox.com/s/8qq4p5mu9gi0tai/Nope.png?dl=0)